therealvio-org/ralphbot/README.md

 ### Regarding CDK Stack as a Container Image

 By creating the CDK stack as a container image, it allows the CDK stack to be run in a vacuum since all the necessary `nodejs` modules, toolings, e.t.c. to be available as a portable means to deploy the CDK stack on its own.
-That way, to deploy the CDK stack, all that needs to be done is having a valid AWS session, and passing some environment variables into `docker run`, referencing the CDK Stack iamge along with a `ci-deploy` argument.
+That way, to deploy the CDK stack, all that needs to be done is having a valid AWS session, and passing some environment variables into `docker run`, referencing the CDK Stack image along with a `ci-deploy` argument.

 This is especially handy when using hosted CI/CD services like Github Actions where toolings need to be specified as arguments, that can all be managed within the container - it's just a matter of telling the CI/CD services to run Docker as before (which is almost guaranteed to be available these days).